The file system

 rm(path::AbstractString; force::Bool=false, recursive::Bool=false)

-Delete the file, link, or empty directory at the given path.
+Deletes a file, link, or empty directory using the specified path.
 If force=true

-is passed, a non-existing path is not treated as error.
+is passed, a non-existent path is not considered an error.
 If recursive=true

-is passed and the path is a directory, then all contents are removed recursively.
+is passed and the path is a directory, all contents are recursively deleted.

 Examples